rtCamp/blocks-bento-variations/README.md

 The plugin creates new variations of a few selected Gutenberg blocks.
 The new variations are created using the [Bento components](https://amp.dev/documentation/guides-and-tutorials/start/bento_guide/).
 This allows us to compare the Bento based Gutenberg block with their normal version.

 ## Technical Details 🔩
-The aim is to use [the Block Variation API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/) for creating a Bento variation of the blocks.
-Then, to modify the Bento variation's markup to use the Bento components on the Front-end.
-The use of the Blocks Variations API reduces efforts of re-creating the block's Editor functionalities.
+The aim is to use [the Block Variations API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/) for creating the Bento variations of the blocks.
+Then, to modify the Bento variations' markup to use the Bento components on the Front-end.
+The use of the Block Variations API reduces efforts of re-creating the block's Editor functionalities.

 ## Using the Plugin